heyvaldemar/heyvaldemar/README.md

 One of fewer than 250 Docker Captains worldwide.
 8 vendor-recognized community titles across Docker, IBM, AWS, Snyk, Cypress, Notion, GitKraken, and Platform Engineering — earned through contribution, not credentials.

-Every architecture recommendation I make, I've tested in production first.
+Every architecture recommendation backed by production experience.
 20+ years designing and delivering cloud infrastructure at Amazon, IBM, Thales, and Ataccama.
 I design scalable systems and publish what I learn — reference architectures for container security, AI governance, and platform engineering used by practitioners worldwide.

 ---